thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 >
 > The alternative would seem to be, make the single version always able to act like the old and new version, but that seems both hard and brittle.
 But… lots of code dupes in the tree seem not great, too.
 You’re basically making branches, but in-tree.

 Yes!
 We do sometimes have both "old version" and "new version" alongside each other.
-It is not that unusual as it is the only way to evolve a codebase incrementally without breaking.
+It is not that unusual, as it is the only way to evolve a codebase incrementally without breaking.
 This happens even more often with infrastructure code.
 Just renaming a resource already requires duplication.

 In reality, it is a documented pattern known as "Expand-Contract" (or expand-migrate-contract) (as explained in the previous question [*How do we handle large-scale refactoring?*](#how-do-we-handle-large-scale-refactoring)).

 Indeed, we do introduce a code branch instead of a version control branch.
 But with the benefit that it is visible to the team.
 The team sees the impact on their code and can adapt.
 This is not possible with a version control branch.
-In that case, code is hidden for the team.
+In that case, the code is hidden from the team.

 ## How do we handle development vs production vs testing environments?

 Environments are not handled by the version control system.

 In the early 2000s, [ClearCase](https://en.wikipedia.org/wiki/IBM_DevOps_Code_ClearCase) advocated for version control environment branches.
-To deploy in an environment, code had to be promoted into the respective environment branch which triggered a deployment in the said environment.
-[This way of working has severe downsides]({% post_url 2025-03-03-environment-branches-harm-quality %}) ans should not be followed any more.
+To deploy in an environment, code had to be promoted into the respective environment branch, which triggered a deployment in the said environment.
+[This way of working has severe downsides]({% post_url 2025-03-03-environment-branches-harm-quality %}) and should not be followed any more.

 Deployments in the different environments should be handled by the Continuous Delivery [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline).

 ![Deployment Pipeline](/images/environment-branches-harm-quality/deployment-pipeline.jpg)

 The *Deployment Pipeline* consists of several sequential stages.
 Some stages could be executed in parallel.
-For instance load testing, and security testing could all happen in parallel with the [*Automated Acceptance Testing*]({% post_url 2021-07-22-acceptance-testing-for-continuous-delivery-dave-farley %}).
+For instance, load testing and security testing could all happen in parallel with the [*Automated Acceptance Testing*]({% post_url 2021-07-22-acceptance-testing-for-continuous-delivery-dave-farley %}).

 The first stage of the pipeline is always the [*Commit Build*](#commit-build) (or *Commit Stage*).
 It is triggered by any commit on *Mainline*.
 The outcome of the *Commit Build* is a binary build artefact, i.e. a Jar file, a Python PyPi package, a Docker Image, ...

 Once we have the build artefact, the next stage can deploy it in a testing or QA environment.
 The following stage can now start executing the *Automated Acceptance Tests* on the testing environment.

-Once all of that is successful, we can decide to deploy to production which happens in the final stage of the *Deployment Pipeline*.
+Once all of that is successful, we can decide to deploy to production, which happens in the final stage of the *Deployment Pipeline*.

 Essentially, the *Deployment Pipeline* builds the build artefact only once and then promotes it from one environment to the other.

 This means that all environments receive the same version of the codebase.
-Variations between environments are handled by configuration, exceptionally by code branches.
+Variations between environments are handled by configuration, and exceptionally by code branches.
 We say exceptionally, because environment code branches are difficult to test, so we want to avoid that.

 ## Where do people do experiments that may or may not go into production?

 If experiments should go into production, in all evidence they should land on [*Mainline*](#mainline), likely behind a *Feature Toggle* to allow turning the experiment on and off.

-If the experiment should not go into production, I guess we are more speaking about a [*Spike*](http://www.extremeprogramming.org/rules/spike.html), writing throw away code to test an idea.
+If the experiment should not go into production, I guess we are more speaking about a [*Spike*](http://www.extremeprogramming.org/rules/spike.html), writing throw-away code to test an idea.
 Such experiments should be sharp and short.
-At all times, we avoid committing into version control.
+At all times, we avoid committing to version control.
 The minute code lands in version control, it becomes production code.
 Because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect), it gets particularly hard to throw away the code.
 This only works for experiments under 24 hours.
 That is not always possible.
 Sometimes experiments require more investigation, more collaboration.
-To save us from landing spike code into production code, we should commit into a "spikes" branch that is automatically deleted after 72 hours.
+To save us from landing spike code into production code, we should commit to a "spikes" branch that is automatically deleted after 72 hours.

 ## How do we handle interim commits that are more about saving work than about committing for the long term?

 > I never want to walk away from my desk with code that has not been committed and pushed, so I am never at risk of data loss.
 But I don’t have the luxury of always guaranteeing I end the day at a good stopping point, which means committing and pushing WIP code.

 I guess, in this case, a temporary branch would be acceptable, like for the [experiments](#where-do-people-do-experiments-that-may-or-may-not-go-into-production), just to store the end-of-day work that will be picked up the next day.
-To avoid that this temporary branch becomes a *Feature Branch*, the work on that branch should be integrated at the start of the next day with [*Mainline*](#mainline) and the temporary branch destroyed.
+To avoid this temporary branch from becoming a *Feature Branch*, the work on that branch should be integrated at the start of the next day with [*Mainline*](#mainline) and the temporary branch destroyed.

 Having said that, a better approach is to have atomic commits at all times that leave the codebase in a releasable state.
-That eliminates the need for a temporary branch as then we can just push to the remote [*Mainline*](#mainline) at the end of the day.
+That eliminates the need for a temporary branch, as then we can just push to the remote [*Mainline*](#mainline) at the end of the day.

 ## How to combine the version control system as a personal tool with the team tool?